MorelAntoine/Unity-Character-Mechanism/README.md

 ### Why use it

-The Normal Character Mechanism is advised to be used when you have multiple character mechanism that use the same condition, state, transition or system ; or when you have more than four action states.
+The Normal Character Mechanism is advised to be used when you have multiple duplicated conditions, states, transitions or systems ; or when you have more than four action states.

 ## Project Information